Table of Contents

 If your trustee also refuses to provide a copy of the trust, a current accounting, or details about the remaining assets, this may signal serious misconduct.

-For more warning signs, see: 20 Ways Your Trustee Can Be Breaching Their Fiduciary Duties.
+For more warning signs on whether your trustee is appropriately distributing, see: 20 Ways Your Trustee Can Be Breaching Their Fiduciary Duties

 What You Can Do to Get Your Inheritance

+Is your trustee distributing your inheritance?
 If the trustee hasn’t responded to informal communication, it’s time to escalate the issue.
-The first step is often a formal written request, but if that fails, the next step is taking legal action.
+The first step is often a formal written request; however, if that fails, the next step is to take legal action.

 To enforce your rights, you may need to file a petition in probate court.
 This petition can request the court to: